vinaybollineni/henna-arts/README.md

 # Meghna's Henna Art Website 🎨

-A beautiful, modern, and responsive website for Meghna's Henna Art business in Cerritos, California.
+A beautiful, modern, and responsive website for Meghna's Henna Art business in Austin, Texas.

 ## 🌟 Features